AOEpeople/meals/README.md

 You need to be signed in with LDAP credentials and you will see small share icon on each day in a week.
 You can send your guest the link and he will be able to enroll for particular day giving his First/Last name and Company information.

+### Transaction history
+You need to be signed in with LDAP credentials and click on your balance.
+Now you get your Balance from the last day of the last month and a overview of all transaction in the current month.

 ## Features (Admin)

 ### General